 BOC Pension Scheme Trustees Limited

-- Representing a participating employer in the Motor Industry Pension Plan in a dispute concerning whether the employer has any liability under the Employer Debt Regulations.
+- Represented a participating employer in the Motor Industry Pension Plan in a dispute concerning whether the employer has any liability under the Employer Debt Regulations.

 Signet Partners LLP